 July 14, 2015 —Gregory Fairchild, a professor at the University of Virginia’s Darden School of Business known for his research on entrepreneurship and emerging markets, will speak at U.Va.’s Fall Convocation on Oct.
 23 at 2 p.m. in the John Paul Jones Arena.

-The ceremony will include the awarding of Intermediate Honors to the top 20 percent of undergraduate students who have completed at least 60 hours of coursework in their first two years.
-Also, two members of the University community will receive the Thomas Jefferson Awards, the highest honor given by the University.
-Fall Convocation traditionally kicks off Family Weekend.
+The annual ceremony awards Intermediate Honors to the top 20 percent of third-year undergraduate students who have finished at least 60 hours of coursework, and honors recipients of the Thomas Jefferson Awards, the highest distinction of service and scholarship awarded by the University.
+Convocation also marks the beginning of U.Va.’s annual Family Weekend.

 View archives of previous Convocation speakers.